TPP · Banking · Confirmation of Payee

 Before calling the CoP API, ensure the following requirements are met:

-• Registration with the relevant Authorisation Server The application must be registered with the Authorisation Server of the LFI that holds the destination account.
+• Registration with the relevant API Hub (Authorisation Server) — the application must be registered with the API Hub (Server) of the LFI that holds the destination account.

 CoP is served by individual LFIs — the /discovery endpoint resolves a payee IBAN to the correct LFI and returns two URLs you will need for the rest of the flow: